 Figure 8: Smoothed mandible surfaces using three different techniques with the same bandwidths.
 They are all expected to be the solution of isotropic diffusion.
 The x, y and z surface coordinates are treated as functional measurements on the original surface and smoothed.
 The proposed heat kernel smoothing is done with various bandwidths, $\sigma = 0.5, 20, 50, 100$.
 Iterated kernel smoothing performs iterative kernel smoothing with heat kernel approximated linearly with Gaussian kernel (Chung et al., 2005).
 Diffusion smoothing directly solves the diffusion equation using the same FEM discretization (Chung and Taylor, 2004).
-Diffusion smoothing and heat kernel smoothing converge to each other as the bandwidth increases.
+The diffusion smoothing and heat kernel smoothing are supposed to converge as the bandwidth increases.